3UU/wordpress-shariff-wrapper/shariff/readme.txt

 A: Yes, take a look at the Mail Form tab on the plugin options page.

 == Changelog ==

+= 3.2.0 =
+- new service VK
+- new share count service VK
+- new dynamic cache lifespan (ttl) based on post / page age (last modified)
+- new option to disable individual services (only share counts)
+- fix facebook share counts now use total_counts again
+- fix search for custom WP locations
+- backend optimization
+- temporarily disabled the Flattr counts (statistic) due to ongoing problems of the Flattr API

 = 3.1.3 =
 - fix ajax call when a custom permalink structure is used